 City Campus is a brand new district of Odense.
 In fact, it is still being developed.
 Located between the harbour and Odense C, it is a district meant for students since there are multiple educational facilities nearby.
 If you want to be in a modern and youthful environment, stay near City Campus.
 It could potentially become Odense’s most popular districts a few years into the future!

-These neighborhoods and areas of Odense are undoubtedly the best ones, and as a tourist those are the ones you will be spending most of the time in while visiting.
+These neighborhoods and areas of Odense are undoubtedly the best ones, and as a tourist, those are the ones you will be spending most of the time in.

 Which areas of Odense should you avoid?